matortheeternal/matortheeternal.github.io/README.md

 This is specifically useful for backgrounds on preview pages, which are by default blank.
 If you want a background, add "bg.png" to that set's "custom/\<code>-files" directory and rebuild the site.

+### Changing the homepage's background gradient

+There are 34 gradients you can choose from on the homepage, which are stored in `resources/gradients.txt`.
+You can always switch between them using the select in the top left of the homepage.
+If you'd like to set a new gradient as the default, simply edit `gradients.txt` and move your favorite gradient's row to the top of the text file.

 ### HTML addenda

 If you want to insert your own custom HTML into a set's preview gallery (for instance, to add images of a Masterpiece series to the end), create your custom HTML file in "custom/\<code>-files/addenda/\<code>-addendum.html".
 This will be injected at the end of that set's preview gallery once you run `build_site.py`.